GreptimeTeam/docs/docs/reference/sql/select.md

 ```

 # Filtering SELECT Statements with WHERE Clause
-The WHERE clause is used to filter the results of a SELECT statement based on specified criteria.
+The WHERE clause is used to filter the results of a `SELECT` statement based on a specified condition.
 The
 syntax for using WHERE clause is as follows:

 ```sql